dgryski/go-perfbook/performance.md

 * Stack vs. heap allocations
 * What causes heap allocations?
 * Understanding escape analysis
+* API design to limit allocations: allow passing in buffers so caller can reuse rather than forcing an allocation

 ## Runtime
 * cost of calls via interfaces (indirect calls on the CPU level)